Satyam/flyWeightTreeView/README.md

 ------------------------------
 The demo is self-contained except for the YUI files that it downloads from the internet.
 You just need to browse the index.html file to see it working.

+The demo shows dynamic loading of nodes (via YQL) and how to defined various node types, all subclasses of TreeNode.

 It can be seen running here: